jef/streetmerchant/docs/getting-started.md

 The command `npm run start:dev` can be used instead of `npm run start` to automatically restart the project when filesystem changes are detected in the `src/` folder or `dotenv` file.

-Use `npm run lint` to see any linting uses and `npm run lint:fix` to automatically fix the issues it can.
+Use `npm run lint` to see any linting uses and `npm run fix` to automatically fix the issues it can.

 ### Developing in Docker